dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Objective Of This Architecture

-* Platform Agnostic.
-Architecture can be used for applications developed for modern programming platforms such as the JVM, Go, .Net, Python, Node, etc.
 * Maintainable.
 Consistently structured software which is easy to understand, navigate and reason about.
 * Encourage a separation of concerns through layers of responsibility.
 * Evolutionary design.
 Easy to change, loosely coupled.
+* Platform Agnostic.
+Architecture can be used for applications developed for modern programming platforms such as the JVM, Go, .Net, Python, etc.
 * Independent of Frameworks.
-The architecture does not depend on the existence of some library of feature laden software.
-This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
+The architecture does not depend on a framework, freeing developers to use their frameworks of choice.
 * Independent of UI.
 The UI can change easily, without changing the rest of the system.
 A Web UI could be replaced with a console UI, for example, without changing the business rules.
 * Independent of Database.
 You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
 * Independent of any external agency.
 In fact your business rules simply don’t know anything at all about the outside world.